cgar1/cgar1.github.io/index.md

 [See more details here.](https://cgar1.github.io/Lab6_coakley.html)

-For this project I explored the various functions of GeoDa used for statistical analysis.
+For this project I explored the various functions of GeoDa used for statistical analysis and ran analyses on the relation between various factors.

 <small>__Tools__: GeoDa